-- Logs will be kept on all operating conditions and run times recorded on all motors to prompt the operators to carry out preventative maintenance.
+- Logs will be kept on all operating conditions and run times recorded on all motors to prompt the operators to carry out preventive maintenance.

 - The computer provides the highest level of ice control available.
-Sensors can be installed in the brine supply, brine return, the cement slab, or in the ice itself.
-To anticipate rapidly changing loads that are common in professional facilities an infrared sensor can be mounted to detect any change in the ice surface itself.
-Temperature control within plus or minus ½ a degree are easily achievable though computer control
+Sensors can be installed in the brine supply, brine return, cement slab or in the ice itself.
+To anticipate rapidly changing loads that are common in professional facilities, an infrared sensor can be mounted to detect any change in the ice surface itself.
+Temperature control within plus or minus a half-degree are easily achievable though computer control.

 - Keeping accurate records of all your operating conditions can be advantageous when it comes to proving the status of your ice in court.